#iACast 65: Blindness VS Mainstream Devices

 iOS 11

-Background In the past, iOS contained built in social media sharing features which included Twitter and Facebook.
+In the past, iOS contained built in social media sharing features which included Twitter and Facebook.
 These features made it easy for apps to connect to social platforms in order to share content with features built right in to iOS.
-In iOS 11, the latest version of Apple’s mobile operating system, these features have… Continue Reading #iOS11 is not as social as iOS 10
+In iOS 11, the latest version of Apple’s mobile operating system, these features have been removed.
+As a result, users will now be responsible for installing and using social network apps from the App Store that have share extensions and account management.

 #iACast 46 – Lets Go Face The Music